-- NPE is a chemical of very high concern whose use should be avoided, having been ranked as a Draft Benchmark 1 chemical. - Sorbitan monostearate (CASRN 1338-41-6), C12-15 alcohols, ethoxylated (9EO)(CASRN 68131-39-5), Oxirane, methyl-, polymer with oxirane, mono(2-ethylhexyl ether)(CASRN 64366-70-7), C9-11 alcohols, ethoxylated (6EO)(CASRN 68439-46-3), and Polyoxy (1,2-ethanediyl), alphasulfo-omega-dodecyloxy-, sodium salt (CASRN 9004-82-4) do not meet the minimum data requirements and should not be considered further until new data is available to fill in the gaps. - Sodium lauryl sulfate (CASRN 151-21-3) is assessed as a chemical which may be used, but for which safer substitutes should be identified (Draft Benchmark 2). - Benzenesulfonic acid, C10-13 alkyl derivs., sodium salt (CASRN 68411-30-3) and D-glucopyranose, oligomeric, decyloctyl glycosides (CASRN 68515-73-1) are also assessed as chemicals which may be used, but for which safer substitutes should be identified, but only due to lack of sufficient data (Draft Benchmark 2{DG}).
+- NPE is a chemical of very high concern whose use should be avoided, due its ranking as a Draft Benchmark 1 chemical. - Sorbitan monostearate (CASRN 1338-41-6); C12-15 alcohols, ethoxylated (9EO)(CASRN 68131-39-5); Oxirane, methyl-, polymer with oxirane, mono(2-ethylhexyl ether)(CASRN 64366-70-7); C9-11 alcohols, ethoxylated (6EO)(CASRN 68439-46-3); and Polyoxy (1,2-ethanediyl), alpha-sulfo-omega-dodecyloxy-, sodium salt (CASRN 9004-82-4) do not meet the minimum data requirements and should not be considered further until new data is available to fill in the gaps. - Sodium lauryl sulfate (CASRN 151-21-3) is assessed as a chemical which may be used, but for which safer substitutes should be identified (Draft Benchmark 2). - Benzenesulfonic acid, C10-13 alkyl derivs., sodium salt (CASRN 68411-30-3) and D-glucopyranose, oligomeric, decyloctyl glycosides (CASRN 68515-73-1) are assessed as chemicals which may be used, but for which safer substitutes should be identified (Draft Benchmark 2{DG}).
+However, as this assessment is based upon data gaps, it may be that additional data may allow these chemicals to be classified as Draft Benchmark 3 chemicals.

 RECOMMENDATION: Considering the relative draft benchmark scores, the two Draft Benchmark 2{DG} alternatives are recommended for further assessment.
+In particular, it may be valuable to conduct further literature research in an attempt to fill the data gaps that prevent assessment of these chemicals as Draft Benchmark 3 chemicals.
 In the event that these are determined to be unsuitable for some reason(s), then the Draft Benchmark 2 alternative should be evaluated.

-The following actions will be completed upon approval of this AA:
+The following actions will be completed to support completion of the Final Alternatives Assessment Report: